dfloryan/neural-manifold-dynamics/README.md

-# CANDyMan
+# neural-manifold-dynamics
 Data-driven discovery of intrinsic dynamics

-README for CANDyMan:
+README for neural-manifold-dynamics:
-Charts and Atlases for Nonlinear Data-Driven Dynamics on Manifolds
+Data-driven discovery of intrinsic dynamics

 This distribution contains code that implements an atlas of charts in the context of data-driven forecasting of dynamical systems, as described in